-The election to change between Tier I and Tier II can only be exercised at the beginning of each fiscal year or upon change of parish assignment.
+The election to change between Tier I and Tier II can only be exercised at the beginning of each fiscal year or upon change of assignment.

-Tier I - The Priest retains offerings for Mass and Funeral offerings.
-Under this method the offerings are not included on a Priest's Form W-2, and therefore, he is responsible for the reporting of offering income on his tax return.
+Tier I - The priest retains the allowed Mass offerings only (i.e., one offering per day, regardless of the number of Masses in a day or the number of intentions per Mass).
+All other offerings received must be turned in to the priest's source of income.
+Under this method the offerings are not included on a Priest's Form W-2, and therefore, he is responsible for the reporting of offering income on his personal tax returns.